girlscript/winter-of-contributing/Web_Development/FrontEnd/Browser_Rendering.md

 ```

 ## Rendering In Browsers
 However the rendering don't depends how a browser renders things , it might be that google chrome and safari browsers have different rendering processes .
 But HTML , CSS , or JavaScript these languages are standardized by some organization  and the browser manages them together to render things on the screen is not standardized .
+\

-<p> There are some common principles which should be same among all browsers .
-Let’s understand the common approach that each browser takes to render the elements and present the things on the screen and the common events of this process . </p>
+There are some common principles which should be same among all browsers .
+Let’s understand the common approach that each browser takes to render the elements and present the things on the screen and the common events of this process .

 1. Parsing and External Resources : - Parsing is the process of reading HTML content and constructing a DOM tree structure from it .
 That's why this process is also known DOM parsing and the program that perform this process is called the DOM parser .